 In development projects throughout the programme track, you will work in close collaboration with companies and organisations that have identified a potential in developing a new product or service or improving an existing one.
 From an IDE perspective, these cases need to include various types of user interactions and technical complexities to ensure that knowledge in both industrial design and mechanical engineering is required.
 The result of our efforts should address user needs and be adapted to user behaviour.

 As IDE integrates the fields of industrial design and mechanical engineering, the teachers at IDE have a background in both or either of these fields.
 This also requires that the students applying have completed both industrial design courses and mechanical engineering courses in their bachelor’s degree.

 Innovation Management and Product Development track

-Elements or projects in courses in the track deal with innovation from a number of perspectives: the innovation process, including all activities from understanding user and customer needs, idea creation, product and service development and understanding the business model (value creation activities); the innovation strategy, setting the direction for an organisation, project portfolio and business strategies; innovation results in terms of products, services and business models relating to different levels of newness.
+Elements or projects in courses in the track deal with innovation from several perspectives: the innovation process, including all activities from understanding the user and customer needs, idea creation, product and service development and understanding the business model (value creation activities); the innovation strategy, setting the direction for an organisation, project portfolio and business strategies; innovation results in terms of products, services and business models relating to different levels of newness.

 Depending on the degree of newness of the results from an innovation process, different demands are placed on the managers of an organisation.
 It entails different ways of organising, leading and conducting product development projects.
 In some development projects, in which you improve existing products and services, you must be capable of being efficient and use methods to enable such outcomes.